dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough.md

 - The `hold-open` stage is a descriptively-named [Jenkins stage](https://www.jenkins.io/doc/book/glossary/#stage).
 Stages group related pipeline steps together; common stage names include variations on `build`, `test`, and `deploy`.
 Naming stages descriptively is a good practice.
 Stage names show up in the Jenkins web interface:
 ![Jenkins pipeline steps](screenshots-new/jenkins-pipeline-hold-open-step.png)
 - The [Jenkins `sh` step](https://www.jenkins.io/doc/pipeline/steps/workflow-durable-task-step/#sh-shell-script) runs a shell script.
 In this case, it uses `docker-compose up` to run RailsGoat and ZAP containers as defined in [`sec-tests/hold-open/compose.yaml`](../sec-tests/hold-open/compose.yaml).
 - [`sec-tests/hold-open/compose.yaml`](../sec-tests/hold-open/compose.yaml) is a [Docker Compose file](https://docs.docker.com/compose/compose-file/03-compose-file/) that defines the components and configuration for RailsGoat and ZAP containers.
 Docker's networking includes a DNS server that maps service names from the Compose file onto container IP addresses.
-This lets containers access each other's ports via a friendly name, rather than needing to know each other's dynamically assigned IP addresses.
+This lets containers access each other's ports via a static hostname, rather than needing to know each other's dynamically assigned IP addresses.
 - `$WORKSPACE` (part of the path to this job's `compose.yaml`) is a Jenkins-defined environment variable holding the absolute path to the "workspace" for this job.
 A Jenkins workspace contains the files and directories used by the job.
 In this case the workspace contains a copy of the lab's source code checked out from the `/vagrant` directory.

 ### ZAP Baseline Scan